Donwulff/bio-tools/mapping/README.md

 # Tools for producing analysis-ready BAM files

+Updated mapping/alignment reference genome creation script to GRCh38.p14.
+Release p14 posed some challenges, as it includes two new revisions of previously released contigs.
+This has been solved by including both versions of the contigs (you need to be using alt-aware aligner anyway), and using samtools faidx to pick and choose desired contigs.
+As previously, contigs are in the order of the first patch that introduced them; this way new patches are added at the end of existing ones, for those workflows which depend on consistent ordering.

+As a reminder, the updated reference genome is intended for experimenting, and should not be used for real without through validation for intended purpose.

+The reference genome is based off Heng Li's GRCh38DH reference genome (bwa-kit and 1000 Genomes Project Phase 3) with hs38d1 decoy sequences, updated with latest HLA sequences and reference genome patches up to p14 as alt-contigs, and Genome Resource Consortium declared false sequences hard-masked.
+Optionally, it includes the Human Oral Microbiome Database sequences to use as decoys/analysing saliva sequences.
+Decoy and HOMD sequences are filtered, leaving out sequences with longer than 100bp exact matches to the patched human genome and HLA.

+TODO list:
+ * Oral microbiome classification support for the saliva sequences.
+ * Make revert-bam.sh recognize unmapped bam from content and/or extension and skip unmapping.
+ * See about workflow creating unmapped bam on the fly without needing to store it.
+ * Add levioSAM2 lift-over into workflows.
+ * Test and integrate DRAGENMAP into the example scripts.
+ * Try to reproduce decoy sequence creation from BAC/fosmid clones to include new ones.
+ * Do same for de novo assembled Personal Genomes Project sequences.
+ * Validate and compare results with GIAB and others.
+ * Publish my variant calling example scripts.

 ## revert_bam.sh
 Runs Picard Tools on Java to create Broad Institute uBAM (Unmapped BAM) from input BAM.
 Tested to work on Windows 10 WSL Ubuntu & Ubuntu Xenial Xerus, Bionic Beaver, Focal Fossa and Jammy Jellyfish at times.